- Chart

 - Cybersecurity risks and data breaches

-- Market volatility impacting trading volumes and client assets
+- Economic downturns and market volatility impacting trading volumes

 Competitors and Market Share